The Vermont Statutes Online

 (5) It shall prohibit subletting by tenants.

 (b) Nothing contained in this section or section 4009 of this chapter shall be construed as limiting the power of an authority to vest in an obligee the right, in the event of a default by an authority, to take possession of a housing project or cause the appointment of a receiver thereof, or acquire title thereto through foreclosure proceedings, free from all the restrictions imposed by this section or section 4009 of this chapter.

 (c) The director of any housing authority may obtain from the Vermont Crime Information Center the record of convictions of any person applying for residence in any housing project administered by the housing authority.
 (Added 1961, No. 212, § 10, eff.
 July 11, 1961; amended 1995, No. 51, § 3; 2013, No. 96 (Adj.
 Sess.), § 160.)

 § 4011.
 Joint action

-Any two or more authorities may join or cooperate with one another in the exercise of any or all of the powers conferred hereby for the purpose of financing, planning, undertaking, constructing, or operating a housing project or projects located within the area of operation of any one or more of said authorities.
+Any two or more authorities may join or cooperate with one another in the exercise of any or all of the powers conferred by this chapter for the purpose of financing, planning, undertaking, constructing, or operating a housing project or projects located within the area of operation of any one or more of said authorities.
 (1961, No. 212, § 11, eff.
 July 11, 1961.)

 § 4012.
 Eminent domain; exemption of property from execution